dsoprea/GDriveFS/README.txt

 the filename (if one exists) can be mapped to a mime-type that is available among the export-types provided by GD for that specific file.

-The following is an example directory-listing, as a result of the above.
-In addition, notice the following features:
+The following is an example directory-listing.
+Notice the following features:

 > Manages duplicates by appending index numbers (e.g. "<filename> (2)").
 > Mtimes, permissions, and ownership are correct.